 Most importantly, owning solar panels provides personal independence.
 Just like the uncontrollable rise in oil, when your property is hooked up to the grid, you’re subject to the utility companies’ rise in electricity costs.
 Solar panels eliminate the risk of how much electricity might cost tomorrow, providing a consistent and dependable source of energy.
 Solar panels can be easily installed on rooftops, ground mounts, poles, or even as a patio cover.
 Solar panels provide homeowners with the opportunity to self-generate some or all of their annual energy needs, thereby dramatically reducing or even eliminating their utility bill.

 Overall, it seems that solar power is simply a more harmonious energy resource.
+The solar installation contractor is probably the biggest factor in customer satisfaction.
 To obtain other energy sources, there is a requirement of harvesting fossil fuels, animal matter, or plant matter.
 Meanwhile, sunlight continually hits the earth in large amounts regardless of whether it is being utilized as an energy resource or not.
 It’s estimated that enough sunlight falls on Earth in just one hour to satisfy the world’s energy needs for one year.

 Solar power is also an attractive investment due to the added value it gives a home.
-With the housing market slowing down considerably a solar power system definitely helps add to the desirability and resale value of a home.
+An owned solar power system definitely helps add to the desirability and resale value of a home.
 A home with a fixed electric bill from solar is less expensive to live in, and thus is very appealing to potential buyers.
-Read more about solar panel benefits.
+Read more about how Solar Panels Increase Home Values.

 Along with the advantages of solar power, it is worth remarking upon the disadvantages.
 These include sunlight not being a readily available resource in some areas of the world.
 Also, solar cells are still not particularly cheap.
 Of course, technology for this is improving, and it will continue to improve as the cost of other forms of power increase.

-Learn even more about solar panels by watching the free solar webinar online.
-If you are interested in learning how much solar will cost, use the free online solar calculator tool to learn all about your costs and savings with solar.
+Learn even more about solar panels by watching the Customer Service video.
+If you are interested in learning how much solar will cost, Schedule a free consultation to learn all about your costs and savings with solar.